Cristopher-Cruz/Apple-Health-Export/README.md

 ```

-If you are interested in one or two specific fields from your data frame, you might find it easier to print the target data out to the console and copy/paste directly : For example here we extract the distance element and print it along with the startDate
+If you are interested in one or two specific fields from your data frame, you might find it easier to print the target data out to the console and copy/paste directly : For example here we extract the distance element and print it along with the startDate * Note : we can infer on the type (miles in the case of distance) through the element properties in XML.
+For simplicity, we added it manually with string concatenation:

 ```python
 ...